Michael Botur’s fifth collection of short stories, True?, was released October 10 2018.

 Go underground and you get exclusive access to the hippest parties and the coolest celebs– so what’s the point of ever surfacing?

-I’m a gangster in trouble.
+I’m in trouble.
 I’m forced to tutor refugees.
 I’m expected to make them forget war-torn Africa.
 Instead, violence reaches across the world and I become a disciple of darkness.

 JT pinched the bridge of his nose and tried to think up a way out of the pussy-filled pit he was buried in…